 Saints like Gemma, Isidore de Loor, Charles Houben seem to be people who fit St. Paul’s description of those called by God.
 They were not wise by human standards, they don’t have a lot of human power, they’re not of noble birth.
 They’re “the weak of the world God chooses to shame the strong.”
 (1 Corinthians 1, 23-28)

 Our Passionist saints tend to be ordinary people, of no special note, easily unnoticed and misunderstood, subject to the sufferings, disappointments and failures that come in life.
-God chooses them to be signs that he does not abandon people like them and, in fact, can do great things through them.
+God chooses them to be signs that he does not abandon his people and, in fact, can do great things through them.
 Charles Houben was a healer.
 Gemma bore the signs of Jesus’ passion in her body.

 It takes awhile to know saints like these.
 That may be because we often don’t understand our own times and the poison afflicting it.